costaivo/Tutorial-Angular/02_AdManager/07_Lesson/Start/readme.md

-# Lesson 000 -- XXXXXXXXXXXXXXXXX
+# Lesson 07 -- Routing

+> Learn about the AngularJs2 Routing Concepts
 ----------
 ## Lesson Contents